isometimescode/coopcontrol/README.md

 ### Door Motor

 I use the [Add-A-Motor D20](http://www.add-a-motor.com/) door on my coop.
-Since I don't have a sensor (magnetic contact switch) on it at the moment, I have to "guess" knowing when the door is really open and closed with a log file.
-A future upgrade would be to use another Pi pin with a sensor to detect the actual state.
 If you use a different door setup, then you might not be able to use the door module as is currently written.

 ## The Software